Nashville-Public-Library/misc/README.md

     - contains one number between between 1 and 12 and **does not contain anything else**
     - after this set up you will not need to edit or do anything with this file.
 I inlcude this here so you know you *must* have this file for the script to run.
     - *(An improvement to this script would be to check whether the file exists and, if not, create it for you)*
-- Note that the source files are **not** deleted automatically by running the script.
+- Note that the original source files are *not* deleted when the script runs.
 This is because we re-air them throughout the month.

 -----
 ## BirdNote.py